Raquelemeka/cs257/README.md

 - Contains Characters.csv: a dataset of Harry Potter characters

 **individual**
-- Contains cli.py: a Command-line tool to filter Harry Potter characters in Characters.csv by gender, house or both.
+- Contains cli.py: a Command-line tool to filter Harry Potter characters in data/Characters.csv by gender, house or both.